eladsadeh/typing-practice/README.md

 - Accuracy: precent of corrct characters typed.
 - Accuracy: number of correct characters and total characters typed.

-When the test end (user typed the same numbers of charcters as in sample text), The app will highlight the typing errors with red circle in the bottom pane.
+When the test end (user typed the same numbers of charcters as in sample text), The app will highlight the typing errors with red highlight at the bottom pane.

 ## Interaction
 There are two buttons and a checkbox below the bottom pane: